Five Acres Honors Architect Myron Hubbard Hunt

 Celebrating his February 27 birthday and 100 years in Altadena

-As Five Acres celebrates 100 years at our historical headquarters in Altadena, we pause to honor the architect who imagined this campus as “an outstanding child-oriented facility”: Myron Hubbard Hunt, born February 27, 1868, in Sunderland, Massachusetts.
-A pioneering architect of Southern California, Mr. Hunt left an enduring mark on Los Angeles and the San Gabriel Valley—and on generations of children and families served at Five Acres.
+As Five Acres celebrates 100 years at our historical Altadena headquarters, we honor the architect who envisioned it as “an outstanding child-oriented facility”: Myron Hunt.
+A pioneering force in Southern California, his legacy lives on in both the campus and the generations of children and families served here.

 An Architect for Children’s Care